Sack of Yogyakarta

-The sack of Yogyakarta took place on 20 June 1812, during British rule of Java.
+The Sack of Yogyakarta, also known in Indonesia as Geger Sepehi ("Sepoy tumult") took place on 20 June 1812, during British rule of Java.
 Under Robert Rollo Gillespie, a British expeditionary force assaulted the keraton of Yogyakarta, deposing the reigning Sultan of Yogyakarta Hamengkubuwono II after a series of disputes between the sultan and colonial rule.

 Tensions between the British and the Yogyakarta Sultanate arose shortly after the British takeover of Java, and despite a treaty in late 1811, both sides began preparations for war with Hamengkubuwono II preparing a military rebellion against the British.
 Conflict erupted in June 1812 as the British dispatched over 1,000 soldiers to Yogyakarta, which captured the keraton by storm on 20 June.
 Hamengkubuwono II was captured and exiled, with his son Hamengkubuwono III installed as new Sultan.
 British and Sepoy troops also plundered the keraton, seizing a large amount of treasure along with Javanese literary works and archives.

 Background

 In August 1811, the United Kingdom invaded Java, overthrowing the Franco-Dutch colonial government by September.
 In the immediate aftermath of the takeover, the native states of Central Java – the Yogyakarta Sultanate and the Surakarta Sunanate – began communicating with the British colonial government.
 Yogyakarta and Surakarta had seen a significant reduction in powers during the brief Franco-Dutch rule under Herman Willem Daendels, and filed many complaints to the new government.
 At Yogyakarta in particular, Sultan Hamengkubuwono II took advantage of the change in colonial government in order to depose his son, Prince Regent Surojo, who had gained his regency during the Franco-Dutch period.

 A new British resident in Yogyakarta, John Crawfurd, was installed in November 1811.
 Crawfurd quickly alienated Hamengkubuwono II, against orders from his superior Stamford Raffles, and advocated in writing to Raffles to depose Hamengkubuwono II and install Surojo as Sultan.
 British–Yogyakartan relations were further strained by the behavior of British Sepoy troops of the Bengal Army stationed in Yogyakarta.
 Raffles, in command of just over 1,000 troops, initially restrained Crawfurd as he was concerned of conflict with Yogyakarta – which, at that time, could raise up to 10,000 fighting men.
 Following a visit by Raffles to Yogyakarta in December, the British agreed to return most Yogyakartan lands annexed during Daendels' rule.
 However, both sides expected a military confrontation within the short term, and began military preparations.
 Throughout early 1812, Hamengkubuwono II purged Surojo's supporters in his court, and reached out to Surakarta for an alliance against the British.